 Ahem.
 This one bothers me the most.
 Harvest Moon has always had a certain level of difficulty in their games, and they’re now catering to the younger generation that feeds off of the loot box/pay to win strategy.
 Now that they’ve introduced a new Easy Mode into the game, it takes significantly less time to complete objectives in the game.

 I find it rather insidious how modern games throw in stuff like side quests with no relevance, micro transactions, and other flashy things to keep a game interesting long enough to keep a player’s attention to complete a game.
 The quality of the game is no longer based off of, well, quality, and it’s no longer based on the actual merits of the gameplay.
-Game developers are simply okay with releasing a lackluster core game, because it’s a safe, lazy, and profitable alternative to make a game addictive to younger audiences.
+Game developers are simply okay with releasing a lackluster core game, because it’s a safe, lazy, and profitable.

 Image Credits: Story of Seasons